 Julie Buntjer joined the Globe newsroom in December 2003, after working more than nine years for weekly newspapers.
-A native of Worthington and graduate of Worthington High School, then-Worthington Community College and South Dakota State University, she has a bachelor's degree in agriculture journalism.
-At The Globe, Julie covers the agricultural beat, as well as Nobles County government, watersheds, community news and feature stories.
-In her spare time, she enjoys needlework (cross-stitch and hardanger embroidery), reading, travel, fishing and spending time with family.
-Find more of her stories of farm life, family and various other tidbits at farmbleat.areavoices.com.
+A native of Worthington, she has a bachelor's degree in agriculture journalism.
+Find more of her stories of farm life, family and various other tidbits at The Farm Bleat.

 - Member for